 - In the case of divorced, separated or parents who never married and do not live together, the non-custodial parent contribution will be combined with the custodial parent contribution and listed as Parent Contribution.

 - For incoming Regular Decision admits, the EFC may change pending review of tax information, which is due May 1, and any other outstanding financial aid application materials.

-- For upperclass students, the EFC may vary from one academic year to the next as a result of a change in circumstances (i.e., income fluctuation, siblings enrolled as undergraduates and number of individuals living in the household, etc.).
+- For upperclass students, the EFC may vary from one academic year to the next as a result of a change in circumstances (i.e., income or asset fluctuations, siblings enrolled as undergraduates and number of individuals living in the household, etc.).

 Demonstrated Financial Need